rjtsb/MSAzure/Region to Zonal Move/README.md

 # Move Azure Virtual Machine from Region to Any Zone or Zone to Zone through PowerShell script

 ### In Azure, we can't move a VM to Zone if it is not already in Zone.
+Also zone to zone movement is time taking process in Azure.
 We are developing a custom script which can solve this problem.
 ### Our aim is to seamlessly move VM into Zone also with minimal Down time, so it'll be easy for any Production Environment as well.

 ## Steps :